mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 Upon update failing, the surface becomes editable again.
 You can click its name and update the settings that need to be fixed.

-## Deactivate a message surface {#deactivate-preset}
+## Deactivate a channel surface {#deactivate-preset}

-To make an **[!UICONTROL Active]** message surface unavailable to create new messages, you can deactivate it.
+To make an **[!UICONTROL Active]** channel surface unavailable to create new messages, you can deactivate it.
 However, the published messages using this surface will not be affected and will continue working.

 >[!NOTE]
 >
->You cannot deactivate a message surface while an update is processing.
+>You cannot deactivate a channel surface while an update is processing.
 You must wait until the update is successful or has failed.
-Learn more on [editing message surfaces](#edit-message-preset) and on the [update statuses](#update-statuses).
+Learn more on [editing channel surfaces](#edit-message-preset) and on the [update statuses](#update-statuses).

-1. Access the message surfaces list.
+1. Access the channel surfaces list.

 1. For the active surface of your choice, click the **[!UICONTROL More actions]** button.